-- 6.2.
+- 5.2.
 Through Section 78 of the Natural Environment and Rural Communities Act (2006) (the NERC Act), Defra has authorised Natural England to determine and grant licences for activities that will affect species protected at a European or National level.
-They are responsible, alongside the Planning Authority, for ensuring that planning proposals affecting protected species are dealt with appropriately. - P18.
-The Trust will generally not object to or comment on applications solely affecting protected species and will refer such cases to a relevant group or person such as Natural England, Local Authority ecologist, or local bat group.
-The Trust may comment in instances where the Trust has a particular knowledge of the population affected or where the Trust is not satisfied with the responses given by others and the application affects the integrity of the population as a whole. - P19.
-The Trust may refer to protected species issues when commenting on a planning application for other reasons. - P20.
-Conservation staff will use their professional judgement in determining which cases to comment on and the priority to attach to such cases compared to other work. - P21.
-In all cases the Trust will have regard to the conservation of the whole population (or metapopulation) of a species rather than the conservation of all individuals.
+They are responsible, alongside the Planning Authority, for ensuring that planning proposals affecting protected species are dealt with appropriately. - P19.
+The Trust will generally not comment on applications solely affecting protected species and will refer such cases to a relevant group or person such as Natural England, Local Authority ecologist, or local bat group.
+The Trust may comment in instances where the Trust has knowledge of the species population affected or where the Trust is not satisfied with the responses given by others and the application affects the integrity of the local population. - P20.
+The Trust may refer to protected species issues when commenting on a planning application for other reasons. - P21.
+Conservation staff will use their professional judgement in determining which cases to comment on and the priority to attach to such cases compared to other work. - P22.
+In all cases the Trust will have regard to the conservation of the whole population (or meta-population) of a species rather than the conservation of all individuals.